Difference between revisions of "Zimbabwe Music Awards" - Pindula

 |−

 There were a number of categories which were considered for the awards.
-These include Sungura, Urban Grooves, Hip-Hop, Local Reggae, Gospel, Kwaito and R & B. [[Alick Macheso]], Tongai Moyo, [[Oliver Mtukudzi]], Jays
+These include Sungura, Urban Grooves, Hip-Hop, Local Reggae, Gospel, Kwaito and R & B. [[Alick Macheso]], Tongai Moyo, [[Oliver Mtukudzi]], [[

 |+